Alex1100/heatchek_inc/README.md

 - Need to be able to complete / mark jobs as completed, ignored, or cancelled
 - Component to view job details aka (location of house, square footage, expected earnings, etc...)

-# Nice to Have
+# Employee Application Nice to Have
 - Notify when an employee has arrived at the job site, to have the system send an automated phone call or text message to the broker/owner
 - Landing Page with current scheduled jobs, and other relevant information, monthly earnings to date, pay-day date, link to completed jobs

-// Client Application
-# Must Have
+# Client Application Must Have
 - Create Client DB Tables (Include Brokerage information)
 - Create Client Listing Tables
 - Create Properties Table